 Britain, Ireland and America in the Seventeenth Century, and the Beginnings of Quakerism

 The seventeenth century was a turbulent time in Britain and Ireland, with civil war and great political, religious, and social change.
 It was also the century when British colonisation of North America and the Caribbean took off, and the transatlantic slave trade with it.
 This was the context in which Quakerism began.

 British Quakers in Parliament in the Nineteenth Century

-Quakers were able to enter Parliament from 1832, and in the rest of the nineteenth century there was a disproportionally large number of Quaker MPs They all defended their convictions concerning social issues vigorously but were not always popular with their fellow Members of Parliament.
+Quakers were able to enter Parliament from 1832, and in the rest of the century there was a disproportionally large number of Quaker MPs.
+They were vigorous campaigners on social issues, and were not always popular with their fellow MPs.